LamaBleu/Pluto-DATV-test/scripts/gnuradio-webcam/README.md

 It's important to start first at low resolution (352x288, 640x480): we don't need to stream HD or 4K !

 - Ip Webcam :
 Lot of features.
 Once started will display current IP on the screen, useful.
-Connectiong to the homepage you can switch frontal/back camera, change resolution and camera orientation on the fly.
+Connecting to the homepage you can toggle frontal/back camera, change resolution and camera orientation on the fly.
 Can display current time OSD.
 Main homepage is at : http://<mobile_ip:8080>
 Video stream is available at : http://<mobile_ip:8080>/video
 Audio stream : http://<mobile_ip>:8080/audio.wav